 NerveCenter includes the following trap-related utilities:

 - Trapgen Generates a trap or inform on a specified node. - Traprcv Receives traps and shows the traps in standard output.

-The following sections briefly describe each utility; see Appendix C, Controlling NerveCenter from the Command Line for more information.
+See "Controlling NerveCenter from the Command Line" on page 195 for more information.